 And that, as well as being unrealistic and unfair, is unhelpful.
 More than that, it’s cruel.
 Because to be extraordinary is by definition unusual, to be exceptional is to be an outlier, and to be excellent is to exceed what’s generally expected.

 Having undue pressure put on people is, of course, nothing new.
-What perhaps might be though, is how we go about coping with it.
-Because whereas once we would, if we were wise, recognise the foolishness of what was being expected of us or, if we weren’t, simply become bitter and burn out, now we are encouraged to lie, or as it’s now framed, curate reality and hold to the alternative truth we create by writing a better story than the one we’re actually living.
+What might be, however, is how we go about coping with it.
+Because whereas once we would, if we were wise, recognise the foolishness of what was being asked of us or, if we weren’t, become bitter and burnt out, now we are encouraged to lie.
+Or as it’s framed these days, curate reality and hold to the alternative truth that we create by writing a better story than the one that we’re actually living.

 Because it’s not just the exaggerated narratives that we are sold by politicians and media outlets that we can no longer believe – we can no longer trust the stories that we now tell each other.
 Furthermore, so discontent have we become with how things actually are for us, we now willingly suspend disbelief and wholeheartedly accept the misinformation we tell ourselves – or allow our so-called artificially intelligent companions to.